chp-legacy/chainpoint-services/README.md

 # Important Notice

-This software is deprecated and as such is no longer supported.
+This software is deprecated and is no longer supported.

 # Chainpoint Services